-What Can a Handyman Do in Larimer in Larimer County, Colorado?
+What Can a Handyman Do Without a License in Larimer in Larimer County, Colorado?

 In Colorado, most “general contractor/handyman” work is not licensed at the state level; licensing is primarily city/county-based and by specific trades (electrical, plumbing, HVAC, etc.).
 There is no statewide “handyman exemption” dollar threshold because Colorado generally does not issue a state handyman/GC license—however, trade work (especially electrical/plumbing) is regulated statewide and requires state licensure regardless of job price.
 In Larimer County and nearby cities (Fort Collins, Loveland, Estes Park), expect local contractor registration and permits even when the state does not license the contractor category.